WebAssembly/component-model/design/mvp/CanonicalABI.md

 contract.
 This additional call state derives from `CallContext`, adding extra mutable fields.
 There are two subclasses of `CallContext`: `Task`, which is created by `canon_lift` and `Subtask`, which is created by `canon_lower`.
-Additional sync-/async-specialized mutable state is added by the `SyncTask`, `AsyncTask` and `AsyncSubtask` subclasses.
+Additional sync-/async-specialized mutable state is added by the `AsyncTask` and `AsyncSubtask` subclasses.

-The `Task` class and its subclasses depend on the following two enums:
+The `Task` class and its subclasses depend on the following three enums:
 ```python
 class AsyncCallState(IntEnum):
   STARTING = 0